-The University of Iowa has decided to take a hybrid approach to learning for the Spring 2021 semester as a precautionary measure to limit the spread of COVID-19 amongst the Hawkeye community.
+The University of Iowa has decided to take a hybrid approach to learning as a precautionary measure to limit the spread of COVID-19 amongst the Hawkeye community.
 While taking classes online can potentially bring about challenges for both students and instructors, it is important to be patient and utilize the same resources you typically would for in-person courses!

 Whether you have taken online classes or not, this transition is likely to require a unique approach from traditional in-person course formats.
-To access a variety of resource, we encourage you to explore the Keep Learning at Iowa website!
 If you are finding it challenging to navigate how to connect with your professors during this time, check out our “Talking to Faculty Guide.”
 If you are unsure of where to turn with questions or concerns, we encourage you to check out our list of resources, our description of offices on campus, and the Office of the Dean of Students.
 Additionally, if you are in need of further support in this transition, please email firstname.lastname@example.org and we will help however possible.